-- Deferred consideration proceeds of £2.4 million was received by G.Network Communications; - On 12 March 2024, a NAV update was announced with a 2.84 pence per share uplift, representing a 3.2% increase on the 31 December 2023 NAV.
+- Received £1.8 million of deferred consideration from the historic disposal of G. Network Communications that was included in trade and other receivables at 31 December 2023; - On 12 March 2024, a NAV update was announced with a 0.52 pence per share uplift, representing a 2.6% increase on the 31 December 2023 NAV.
 This uplift is a result of terms being agreed for the sale of a company within the portfolio, however there is no certainty that this deal will complete.
-This was not known at 31 December 2023 and therefore this is a non adjusting post balance sheet event; - Investments totalling £3.1 million in one new and five existing portfolio companies; and - The Company issued the following new Ordinary shares of nominal value 1 penny each under the Albion VCTs' Prospectus Top Up Offers 2023/24:
+This was not known at 31 December 2023 and therefore this is a non adjusting post balance sheet event;

+- Investments totalling £2.7 million in one new and five existing portfolio companies; and - The following new Ordinary shares of nominal value 1 penny each were allotted under the Albion VCTs Prospectus Top Up Offers 2023/24 after 31 December 2023.